 Both Rise and Dawn were notable for the amount of mileage and expression they got from Andy Serkis' reticent performance as Caesar.
-For me, it was one of the first and only instances in which the uncanny valley effect went away and allowed me to accept a CGI character as real in a film that wasn't entirely computer generated.
+It was one of the first and only instances in which the uncanny valley effect went away and allowed me to accept a CGI character as real in a film that wasn't entirely computer generated.
 Some of this is still true in War.
 Serkis remains a remarkably effective physical actor and the technology still brings Caesar vividly to life.
 The problem is that Caesar now talks a lot, and with a great deal more ease than in the previous films.
-Even in Dawn, in which there was more dialogue, Caesar seemed to choose the moments he actually spoke very carefully.
+In Dawn, while there was a fair amount of dialogue, Caesar chose the moments he actually spoke very carefully.
 It always felt like an effort as well, as if the words had to be squeezed from from deep part of his mind.
-This time, Caesar's words come more fluently, in what feels like a big jump in the relatively short time since the last film – one that we don't see in the other ape characters around him.
-What's more galling though is the fact that Caesar now seems to speak even when he doesn't really need to and that he often has to deliver a dump of exposition (which makes up most of the film's dialogue anyway).
+This time, Caesar's words come more fluently, in what feels like a big jump in the relatively short time since the last film – one we don't see in the other ape characters around him.
+What's more galling though is the fact that Caesar now seems to speak even when he doesn't need to and that he often has to deliver a dump of exposition (which makes up most of the film's dialogue).

 This is a problem on two levels, first it makes the film feel much more conventional.
 The second problem is more fundamental.
 Andy Serkis just isn't as good at delivering dialogue as he is at physical performance.
 With more speaking to do the illusion of the performance capture is broken much more frequently.
-I can hear Serkis more clearly in Caesar's now easier speech and at times I felt like I was watching an overlay, rather than the complete performance of the previous two films.
+Serkis can be heard more clearly in Caesar's now easier speech and at times it is like watching an overlay, rather than the complete performance of the previous two films.
 This is even more true of Steve Zahn's irksome performance as Bad Ape, a new character who helps Caesar, Rocket and Maurice find the compound where their friends are captive.

 Among the human characters, Woody Harrelson does a typically solid job as the Colonel, and manages to makes something resonant of the huge and unwieldy infodump in which he explains his motivations to Caesar, but outside of that scene there's not much dimension to the character.
 More problematic is Nova (Amiah Miller), a mute girl of about 11 who Maurice insists the apes take with them, after Caesar is forced to kill her father.
 It's not Miller's fault, but the wide-eyed, open mouthed performance she's been directed into contributes almost nothing to the film.
 It's the shallowest, most manipulative way possible to try to wring emotion from us.
 It doesn't even manage that, as the character feels so shallow, so nakedly a prop.